dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 in flux, based on our current emotional state and recent sensory experience.

+note that neuro-stuff will be covered in just a few sections

 <a name="know-what-you-want"/>

 ## [&#x2182; Know What You Want](#know-what-you-want)